Metrological/buildroot-external-metrological-open-source/README.md

-# Metrological Restricted Buildroot External
+# Metrological Open Source Buildroot External

 This [buildroot external][1] includes Metrological's open source packages, patches, setup, and configuration to work on Metrological provided software not provided